FieryPotato/Sequents/quantifier_spec.md

 variable property which stores the character it was initialized with.

 All propositions will gain the 'instantiate' method, which replaces all instances of a given variable with an input name.
-This should raise an error if that variable is bound.
 Note that for quantifiers, this will overlap the behaviour of the decomposition algorithm as it should in those cases return the proposition's content without the quantifier.